 This charmer is just 10 minutes from Chattanooga, Tennessee, across the street from Rock City Gardens, on top of Lookout Mountain.

 Forsyth Park Inn

 If you’ve dreamed of staying in a Victorian mansion, this 1896 beauty in Savannah, Georgia, fits the bill.
 Set a spell on the porch overlooking Forsyth Park after a day spent exploring the other squares and many antique stores nearby.

 I remember my parents used to visit this historic property dating back to 1878, but I’ve yet to visit this huge resort in White Sulfur Springs, West Virginia.

 Sadly, I have not stayed at this 18-room top-rated inn renowned for its food in the countryside of Virginia.
 A complimentary tea is served in the afternoons and bicycles are provided to tour the town of Washington, Virginia.

 This hotel features 82 guestrooms in downtown Knoxville, Tennessee

-When you are conducting your hotel search check the Facebook/Twitter pages to find the most recent hotel offers.
+When you are conducting your hotel search on southern hotels check the Facebook/Twitter pages to find the most recent hotel offers.

 – Jan Schroder is an Atlanta-based travel writer and has traveled extensively around the South, the only place she has ever lived.